Eph (album)

-Eph is an album by the English post-rock band Fridge.
+Eph is the third studio album by the English post-rock band Fridge.
 It was released in 1999, as their first (and only) album for the Go!
 Beat label.

 The album was reissued in North America in 2002 on Temporary Residence Limited with an additional CD consisting of two EPs released in the same year ("Kinoshita Terasaka" and remixes of "Of" by the band themselves), plus two more recent remixes.